ropensci/plater/blog-post.md

 ## Is this thing any good?

-With the package in place, I started getting ready to submit it to CRAN, but I'd heard about this rOpenSci package reviewing thing and that sounded like something for me.
-I liked the idea of getting feedback and suggestions to improve the package before throwing it out into the wide world.
+With the package in place, I started getting ready to submit it to CRAN, but I wanted to get more feedback first and rOpenSci seemed perfect for that.

-It turned out that the improvements started even before the reviews began.
+It turned out that the improvements started even before I got any feedback began.
 As I prepared to submit the package to rOpenSci, I went through their [thorough guide](https://github.com/ropensci/onboarding#how-to-submit-your-package-for-review)  to make sure `plater` met all of the requirements.
 This process made me aware of best practices and motivated me to handle niggling little details like using consistent `snake_case`, making sure all of the documentation was clear, and creating a code of conduct for contributors.
-In all, I made 22 commits
+In all, I made 22 commits preparing for submission.

-Just working through the set of guidelines improved the package, and the review process took it to a whole new level, when two generous reviewers and an editor spent multiple hours reading the code, testing the functions, and thinking about how to make it more useful.
-Their thoughtful suggestions resulted in many changes to the package (I logged 61 commits responding to the reviews) that made it more robust and useful.
+The review process itself led to even more improvement.
+Two [generous](http://deanattali.com/) [reviewers](http://www.juliagustavsen.com/) and an [editor](https://scottchamberlain.info/) spent multiple hours reading the code, testing the functions, and thinking about how to make it more useful.
+Their thoughtful suggestions resulted in many changes to the package (I made 61 commits responding to the reviews) that made it more robust and useful.
 Among others:

 * Make `add_plate` more easily pipeable by reordering the arguments
 * Add a function `check_plater_format` to test if a file is formatted correctly
-* Add package-level documentation
 * Brainstorm a Shiny tool for non-R users to use `plater`
 * Explore alternative visualizations to `view_plate`